iswimfly/RolledOutReplaySaver/README.md

 Ctrl+S will save replays while on any menus. **(YOU MUST EXIT BEFORE RESPAWNING FOR THE REPLAY TO SAVE.)**
 Ctrl+Q will quit the program.

-Exiting and re-opening the program within the same minute and saving results in overwriting an old replay.
+**Exiting and re-opening the program within the same minute and saving overwrites old replays**.
 It's an oversight on my end that I don't feel like fixing since this tool will hopefully be obsolete relatively soon.